Roger De Coster: Early competition

 De Coster was born in Uccle, Belgium as the son of a steel mill worker.
-With four brothers, his family couldn not afford to fund De Coster's motorcycle racing ambitions but, by working six days a week while still going to school, he was finally able to purchase a motorcycle when he was 17 years old.
+With four brothers, his family could not afford to fund De Coster's motorcycle racing ambitions, but by working six days a week while still going to school, he was finally able to purchase a motorcycle when he was 17 years old.
 He began competing on a 50 cc Flandria motorcycle before replacing it with an Itom.
 After his first racing season, he started to compete in motorcycle trials to fill the winter lull.

 His main competitor in trials events was future Formula One driver, Jacky Ickx.
 De Coster lost to Ickx during their first season in the 1963 Belgian 50 cc trials national championship.
-1964 would be a break out year for De Coster as he won the 1964 Belgian 50cc Junior Motocross championship and, won a Gold Medal in the 1964 International Six Days Trial.
+1964 would be a break out year for De Coster as he won the 1964 Belgian 50cc Junior Motocross championship, and won a gold medal in the 1964 International Six Days Trial.
 The International Six Days Trial, now known as the International Six Days Enduro, is a form of off-road motorcycle Olympics which is the oldest annual competition sanctioned by the FIM dating back to 1913.
 He also defeated Ickx for the 1964 Belgian 50 cc trials national championship.
 His trials experience improved his riding ability in wet, slippery conditions which, would later become an asset during his motocross career.

 International racing

-He began to work for ČZ motorcycles in their warranty department but, continued to race on his own time.
-He won the 1966 500cc Belgian Motocross National Championship competing on a ČZ but, his first foray into Grand Prix World Championships that same year was limited due to injuries suffered in a crash.
+He began to work for ČZ motorcycles in their warranty department, but continued to race on his own time.
+He won the 1966 500cc Belgian Motocross National Championship competing on a ČZ, but his first foray into Grand Prix World Championships that same year was limited due to injuries suffered in a crash.
 De Coster was impressed by the meticulous bike preparation and efficient riding styles of Swedish riders such as world champion Torsten Hallman, observing how Hallman absorbed jumps with his body so that his motorcycle flew at half the height of his competitors which, allowed the rear tire to begin applying power to the ground sooner.
 De Coster was known for his smooth, controlled riding style and a commitment to physical training.
 His training regime gave him the stamina that allowed him to circulate for most of the race in mid-pack before putting in a late charge through the field to victory when other racers had begun to tire.